 Alcohol: The possession or consumption of alcoholic beverages is prohibited on the West Liberty University campus, including in or around the Commons Apartment complex and student houses.

 Appliances: Additional large appliances may not be added to the apartments – including ovens.
-The only exception to this policy is that students are permitted to have full size refrigerators in the kitchen and one air conditioner unit.
+The only exception to this policy is that students are permitted to have one air conditioner unit.

 Cable: Cable is provided as a service from the University.
-Concerns should be addressed with the Resident Assistant.
+Concerns should be addressed with the Graduate Assistant.

 Checking Out: Each resident is responsible for properly checking out of the apartments.
 All belongings must be removed at the end of the academic year during check out.